This page explains how the University approaches emergency planning, and contains copies of publicly-available planning materials.

 - Gonzaga University Emergency Evacuation Maps (GU Account Required)

-To request additional public versions of Gonzaga University emergency plans not listed here, please contact the Office of Emergency Preparedness and Risk Management at by email or at (509) 313-6358.
+To request additional public versions of Gonzaga University emergency plans not listed here, please contact Emergency Preparedness.